DITAS-Project/SDK-Blueprint/README.md

 consistent with the specific method.
 Then the create or update command can be launched.

+### Scenarios

+##### Brand new project

+The administrator wants to create a new repository for either a VDC or DAL.
+1. To create one with the standard DITAS structure, the command to run is `repo-init`.

+2. Once the developers had implemented enough, in order to generate a blueprint the file `bp_gen_vdc.cfg`/`bp_gen_dal.cfg` has to be filled.

+3. One can specify the Data Quality, QoS, Security and Privacy metrics of the API methods to compute by running the `std-metrics` command.

+4. The blueprint can be generated
+  - from scratch (and replacing an existing one, if the file indicated by the attribute `blueprint` in the configuration file already exists) with the command `create`

+  - or by updating an existing one, specified by the attribute `blueprint` in the configuration file, with the command `update`.
+This command edit only the sections that are mentioned in the configuration file.

+##### BP generation of existing VDC/DAL

+Refer to points 2, 3 and 4 of the "Brand new project scenario".

 ##### TODO

 Refer to [TODO file](https://github.com/DITAS-Project/SDK-Blueprint/blob/master/TODO.md)